Introduction to meatal stenosis:

 How can meatal stenosis be prevented?

-Decreasing irritation to the tip of the penis may prevent some cases of meatal stenosis.
+Decreasing irritation to the tip of the penis may prevent some cases.
 This might include avoiding irritating detergents or fragrances, wet or rough underclothes, and some kinds of diapers.

 Leaving the foreskin intact is another way to prevent meatal stenosis.